HugoSosaEmbedded/ADC_Polling/README.md

-Test of ADC using polling and one accelerometer
+Test of ADC using polling, one accelerometer and stm32401ret6